NIA And Thai Embassy In Stockholm Partner With Epicenter To Launch A Thai-Swedish Startup Acceleration Program, Aiming To Foster Innovation And Create...

 NIA and Thai Embassy in Stockholm partner with Epicenter

-Assoc.
-Prof. Dr. Thongchai added, "For this project, PMUC is delighted to support Thai entrepreneurs, particularly Deep Tech startups, in accelerating their growth.
+Furthermore, Assoc.
+Prof. Dr. Thongchai added, 'For this project, PMUC is delighted to support Thai entrepreneurs, particularly Deep Tech startups, in accelerating their growth.
 By connecting them with Swedish entrepreneurs, we aim to provide them with a foothold in the global market.
-This is a crucial mechanism that empowers Thai entrepreneurs to enhance their international competitiveness and access larger funding sources, enabling them to distribute their products and services worldwide."
+This is a crucial mechanism that empowers Thai entrepreneurs to enhance their international competitiveness and access larger funding sources, enabling them to distribute their products and services worldwide.'

 Hashtag: #NationalInnovationAgency #NIA